eustasy/authenticatron/README.md

 ### Secret Capture

 If you hand off the secret to a service like Google Charts as some demos show, then it would be trivial to compromise the second level of authentication from the start.
 To cure this, make sure you never send the secret in plain text to the user, or cache images such as the QR code.
-Instead, output it directly as a base64 encoded PNG, preferably served over HTTPS.
-[SSL certificates can be really cheap.](https://www.ssls.com/comodo-ssl-certificates/positivessl.html)
+Instead, output it directly as a base64 encoded PNG, preferably served over HTTPS. [letsencrypt.org](https://letsencrypt.org) gives out SSL Certificates for free.

 ### Replay Attacks